alfonsodlopez/ADL-Website/content/blog/significance_of_sleep/index.md

 ## What triggers sleep?

+### Sleep Pressure
 * Sleep pressure: This is the term used to describe the need to sleep.
 * Sleep pressure is built up through the accumulation of adenosine.
 It starts accumulating in the body starting from the moment you wake up.
     * It's a molecule that binds readily to phosphate, and is mostly known for its derivitive, ATP (Adenosine triphosphate), which is used to power most living processes in the body.
 Important stuff.
     * Adenosine bind to receptors in the brain that builds sleep pressure and supresses arousal.
 The more it accumulates, the stronger the desire to sleep.
         * Caffeine works by binding these receptors, and blocks adenosine's ability to
     * Around 16 hours of being awake, the average person will have built up enough sleep pressure that they will fall asleep easily and stay asleep throughout the night.
     * Try to deny sleep and you will eventually get to a point where you're so exhausted that the body's desire to sleep will take over and you will go night-night.
     * As you sleep adenosine is removed.
 Ideally, it will occur during a quite period in your circadian rythm, so you can get uninterrupted deep sleep.

 ### Circadian Rhythms
 * Circadian rhythms
     *  You have a build in clock called the super chiasmatic necleus (SCN).
 It is located in the hypothalamus.
-        * Even with the master clock sitting in the SCN, every cell in the body has a 24 hour clock of its own.
+        * Sidenote: Even with the master clock sitting in the SCN, every cell in the body has a 24 hour clock of its own performing their own functions.
-        * Starting in the evening the SCN will stimulate the body to produce melatonin.
+        * Starting in the evening, the SCN will stimulate the pineal gland to produce melatonin.
 The presence of melatonin tells the body it's time to shut down.
+        * In the morning, sunlight coming through our eyes triggers the SCN to send a message to the pineal gland to turn off melatonin production.
-        * In the morning the
+        * Duriing the day there is virtually no melatonin in the body.
     * Chronotype is a person's propensity to sleep at certain times of the day.
         * **Chronotype is genetically determined.** It is behavior that arises from circadian rhythms based on physical processes.
 It is not a choice.
         * It can be pulled around 30-45 minutes, but not much more than that.